-Our final stop for today is one of the busiest intersections in the world, Shibuya crossing.
+Our final stop for today is one of the busiest intersections in the world, Shibuya Crossing.
 The famed junction has no less than 7 pedestrian crossings and when the traffic lights turn red a wave of pedestrians, up to a 1000, converge onto the intersection from every direction.
 Known as 'the scramble', it's a well-practised art to duck and weave with sportsman like agility to avoid collision, which we'll watch from the second floor of Starbucks.
-Total walking distance today: Approx 8 - 10km.
-Tonight, is at leisure, though if travelling in January, May and September you might like spend the evening watching a Sumo tournament.
+Tonight, is at leisure, though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (bookings must be made in advance).
+Please see our Trip Notes for more information.

 Tokyo - Kamakura - Tokyo.
-After breakfast, we board a train for our hours journey to Kamakura, Japan’s first feudal capital and a popular seaside location, with a quaint village life feel and some stunning Zen temples.
-Here we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its beautiful bamboo garden.
-Here you can drink tea and learn about the tea ceremony before walking the cobbled shopping district - adorned with lovely locally made items and returning to Japan’s bustling capital for the night.
+After breakfast, we board our train for the hours journey to Kamakura, Japan’s first feudal capital and a popular seaside location, with a quaint village life feel and some stunning Zen temples.
+Here, we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its beautiful bamboo garden.
+You can drink tea and learn about tea ceremony’s, before walking the cobbled shopping district - adorned with lovely locally made items before returning to Japan’s bustling capital for the night.

 Overnight: Lake Kawaguchi | Dinner

 Lake Kawaguchi – Kyoto.
-This morning offers the opportunity to hike along the foreshores of the beautiful lake, before traveling by bus to Mishima, on wards to Japan’s ancient and cultural capital, by bullet train to Kyoto.
+The area has some great hiking trails and early this morning you might like to opt for a hike along the foreshores of the lake.
+We then travel by bus to Mishima, then bullet train to Kyoto - Japan’s ancient and cultural capital.

-Kyoto is home to an abundance of UNESCO World Heritage sites, Buddhist temples and Shinto shrines and one of the most culturally rich cities in Asia.
-Here we enjoy a guided tour of the famous statues of Kannon, the goddess of mercy at Sanjusagen-do Temple, where one thousand life-size statues of Kannon are made of Japanese cypress clad in gold leaf.
-Standing in 10 rows of 50, each hand crafted and slightly different from the next.
-Our next stop is Gion, for a walking tour of this famous Geisha district.
-After you may wish to watch a cultural performance at Gion Corner Theatre where you'll have the opportunity to watch a Maiko (apprentice Geisha) performing.
+As one of the most culturally rich cities in Asia, Kyoto is home to an abundance of UNESCO World Heritage Sites, Buddhist temples and Shinto shrines.
+Here we enjoy a guided tour of Sanjusagen-do Temple, famous for its statues of Kannon, the goddess of mercy.
+The one thousand life-size statues of Kannon are made of Japanese cypress clad in gold leaf.
+They stand in 10 rows of 50, each hand crafted and slightly different from the next.
+Late this afternoon we head to Gion, for a walking tour of this famous Geisha District.
+After, you may wish to watch a cultural performance at Gion Corner Theatre where you'll have the opportunity to see a Maiko (apprentice Geisha) performing.

 Overnight: Kyoto | Breakfast

-Morning visit to the famous Nijo Castle, one of the city’s most impressive UNESCO sites.
+This morning, we enjoy a guided tour of Nijo Castle, one of the city’s most impressive UNESCO sites.
 Built by the first Tokugawa shogun in 1603, the exquisite Nijo Castle is a wonderful example of Momoyama architecture.
-Next, we visit one Japan's most visited temples, the stunning Zen Buddhist temple of Kinkakuji (Golden Pavilion) which is part of the Historic Monuments of Ancient Kyoto World Heritage Site.
-Set upon a small lake with landscaped gardens the large completely gilt structure is impressive as it is beautiful Temple and the top two floors of the monument are completely covered in gold leaf.
+After, we visit Kinkakuji (Golden Pavilion) a stunning Zen Buddhist temple and part of the Historic Monuments of Ancient Kyoto World Heritage Site.
+The top two floors of the monument are completely covered in gold leaf.
+Set upon a small lake with landscaped gardens, the large completely gilt structure is impressive, as it is a beautiful Temple.
+Kinkakuji Temple continues to be one of Japan's most visited temples.

 Overnight: Kyoto | Breakfast

 Saturday.
-Take the train (unescorted) from Kyoto Station to Osaka Airport for your flight to Shanghai (flight not included).
-Arrive Shanghai Airport and included transfer to hotel.
+Kyoto - Osaka - Beijing.
+Take the train (unescorted) from Kyoto Station to Osaka Airport for your flight to Beijing (flight not included).
+Arrive Beijing Capital Airport and included transfer to your hotel.
 The rest of the day is free for you to relax or head out and explore the city.

-Please note: The flight from Osaka - Shanghai is not included in the cost of this tour.
-China Eastern Airlines, Shanghai Airlines, Air China, Japan Airlines all fly direct.
-If you provide us with your flight details, we will be there to meet you at Shanghai airport and transfer you to your hotel.
+Please note: The flight from Osaka Airport to Beijing Capital Airport is not included in the cost of this tour.
+If you provide us with your flight details, we will be there to meet you at Beijing Capital Airport and transfer you to your hotel.

 Overnight: Shanghai | Breakfast